cnorick/curse-of-strahd-notes/Locations/Village of Barovia.md

 [[Mechanics of Dream Pastries]]
 - Run this event when the players first leave Death House
 - Read:
 	> You hear the sound of small, wooden wheels rolling across damp cobbles.
-You trace the lonely sound to a hunched figure hudled in rags, pushing a rickety wooden cart through the fog.
+You trace the lonely sound to a hunched figure huddled in rags, pushing a rickety wooden cart through the fog.
 The figure approaches the door of a nearby home and knocks
 - if approaching:
 	> You catch a delicious smell on the air.
 You see that the figure is an old lady.
 She's just handed something to the person in the house, and he is thanking her profusely
 - The players meet [[Morgantha]] selling her dream pastries